Tommy Eyre: Session work

 Eyre, who had done studio work for many artists before, started working predominantly as a session musician from the late 1980s.
 His studio work included recordings with Ian Gillan, BBM, and several recordings with Gary Moore in 1982 and throughout the nineties.
 Another musician for whom Eyre contributed session work was Gerry Rafferty.
-Rafferty’s 1978 album City to City included The hit "Baker Street" on which Eyre played synthesizer and keyboards.
+Rafferty's 1978 album City to City included the hit "Baker Street" on which Eyre played synthesizer and keyboards.
 The track "Whatever's Written in Your Heart" was recorded with Eyre playing piano and Rafferty singing beside him.

 During the 1990s, Eyre recorded several albums with his wife the American violinist Scarlet Rivera, many of them influenced by traditional Irish or Scottish music.
 Later in the nineties he also produced some solo albums with instrumental piano music.

 Tommy played keyboard on the Alex Harvey recording of The Poet and I Written by Frank Mills and Ray Conn.

 Private life

 Eyre lived most of his life in England up until the mid-1980s with his first wife Lorraine Eyre.
 They divorced in 1988 but remained close until his death.
-From the late 1980s he lived in the US with his American wife, the violinist Scarlet Rivera.
+From the late 1980s, he lived in the US with his American wife, the violinist Scarlet Rivera.
 He died of esophageal cancer in Los Angeles on 23 May 2001, aged 51.

-His younger brother is session guitarist Simon Eyre, who has worked with artists such as Paul Weller, the Lighthouse Family, Robert Palmer, Sister Sledge and Randy Crawford.
+Eyre's younger brother is session guitarist Simon Eyre, who has worked with artists such as Paul Weller, the Lighthouse Family, Robert Palmer, Sister Sledge and Randy Crawford.